-Delaware Metropolitan Housing Authority is a Public Housing Agency in Delaware, Ohio that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Delaware Metropolitan Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Delaware Metropolitan Housing Authority serves Delaware County.